EOS-Nation/auditor.bos/README.md

 - tokenholder(name) : The account that controls the funds for BOS.
 - initial_vote_quorum_percent (uint32) : The percent of voters required to activate BOS for the first election period.
 - vote_quorum_percent (uint32) : The percent of voters required to continue BOS for the following election periods after the first one has activated BOS.
-- auth_threshold_high (uint8) : The number of auditors required to approve an action in the high permission category (exceptional change).
-- auth_threshold_mid (uint8) : The number of auditors required to approve an action in the mid permission category ( extraordinary change).
-- auth_threshold_low (uint8) : The number of auditors required to approve an action in the low permission category ( ordinary action such as a worker proposal).
+- auth_threshold_auditors (uint8) : The number of auditors required to approve an action in the low permission category ( ordinary action such as a worker proposal).

 ---